Clinical Description

 Cartilage-hair hypoplasia – anauxetic dysplasia (CHH-AD) spectrum disorders are a continuum that includes three phenotypes:

-Cartilage-hair hypoplasia (CHH), with metaphyseal dysplasia and hypotrichosis; and
+Cartilage-hair hypoplasia (CHH), with metaphyseal dysplasia and hypotrichosis

-At the severe end, the rare anauxetic dysplasia (AD), with the most pronounced skeletal
+At the severe end, the rare anauxetic dysplasia (AD), the most pronounced skeletal phenotype

 The mechanisms for phenotypic variability are incompletely understood (see Genotype-Phenotype Correlations).

-Disproportionate short-limb short stature is the hallmark finding and is usually recognized in the newborn and occasionally prenatally.
+Disproportionate short-limb short stature is usually evident in the newborn period and occasionally prenatally.
 Proportionate short stature has been observed in some individuals [van der Burgt et al 1991, Mäkitie & Kaitila 1993].
 Normal growth in childhood has also been reported [Klemetti et al 2017].
 Growth failure is progressive and associated with the degree of disproportion.
+Final adult height range is <85 cm to 151 cm.
 Lumbar lordosis and scoliosis may contribute to the short stature.

 Marked inter- and intrafamilial variability of short stature has been observed.
 Growth curves for Finnish individuals with CHH have been published.
 Final adult height ranges from 104 to 151 cm in CHH (median: 131 cm in males; 122 cm in females) and less than 85 cm in AD [Mäkitie et al 1992a, Mäkitie & Kaitila 1993, Horn et al 2001].

 Autoimmune complications.
-In rare instances autoimmune complications and a form of severe allergic reaction have been observed in CHH; however, the pathophysiology is still unknown [Bacchetta et al 2009, Narra & Shearer 2009].
+Clinical autoimmunity is common, and its spectrum is broad in individuals with CHH [Vakkilainen et al 2018].
+Autoimmune complications and a form of severe allergic reaction have been rarely observed in individuals with CHH; however, the pathophysiology is still unknown [Bacchetta et al 2009, Narra & Shearer 2009].
 Cutaneous and visceral granulomatous inflammatory lesions have been described in five individuals with CHH [Moshous et al 2011, McCann et al 2014].
 Individuals with CHH demonstrate broad autoantibody reactivity compared to healthy controls [Biggs et al 2017].

 Anemia.
-Deficient erythropoiesis may lead to mild to severe macrocytic anemia.
-Mild anemia is seen in about 80% of those with CHH and resolves spontaneously in childhood in most cases [Mäkitie et al 1992b].
-Severe and persistent anemia resembling that of Diamond-Blackfan syndrome is seen in about 6% [Williams et al 2005].
+Deficient erythropoiesis may lead to mild-to-severe macrocytic anemia.
+Mild anemia is seen in about 80% of those with CHH and resolves spontaneously in childhood in most individuals [Mäkitie et al 1992b].
+Severe and persistent anemia resembling that of Diamond-Blackfan syndrome is seen in about 6% of affected individuals [Williams et al 2005].
 About 50%-75% of those with severe anemia require lifelong transfusions or bone marrow transplantation (see Management); on occasion spontaneous resolution is observed [Williams et al 2005].
+In individuals requiring repeated transfusions iron chelation is successful and well tolerated when needed [Taskinen et al 2013].
+A single case report demonstrated the efficacy of an mTOR inhibitor in the treatment of anemia in an individual with CHH [Del Borrello et al 2022].

 The most frequently observed cancers are non-Hodgkin lymphoma, followed by squamous cell carcinoma, leukemia, and Hodgkin lymphoma; non-aggressive basal cell carcinoma was also common.
 There are isolated reports of uterine carcinoma and vocal cord carcinoma [Kostjukovits et al 2017b].
 Rarely, two or more malignancies are observed in one individual.

 Newborn period.
-Hirschsprung disease with short-segment or total colon aganglionosis is observed in 7%-8% of those with CHH, especially infants with the severe forms of CHH [
+Hirschsprung disease with short-segment or total colonic aganglionosis is observed in 7%-8% of those with CHH, especially infants with a more severe CHH phenotype [

 Mäkitie et al 2001a].